Skip to content

 4.2Modifications to the Service

 LiveArt may modify, suspend, or discontinue any portion of the Service at any time, with or without notice.
 LiveArt is not liable to you or any third party for any modification, suspension, or discontinuation of the Service.
-Where the Service is provided under a separate written agreement with specified service level commitments, the terms of that agreement govern.
+Where the Service is provided under a Separate Agreement with specified service level commitments, the terms of that agreement govern.

 4.3Fees and Free Tier

 Portions of the Service may be offered without charge (the “Free Tier”).
 LiveArt reserves the right to impose fees, change pricing, introduce paid tiers, or discontinue the Free Tier at any time.
-Paid tiers are governed by the applicable Order Form or separate written agreement.
+Paid tiers are governed by the applicable Order Form or Separate Agreement.

 5.Proprietary Rights